-WordPress is powerful and scalable platform due to its wide range of plugins and the ease with which you can to expand its features.
-With a plethora of third-party plug-ins, it offers everything that a website should have.
+WordPress is a powerful, scalable, and easy-to-expand platform with a wide range of plugins.
+With third-party plug-ins, it offers everything that a website should have.

 This document will describe how to use a plugin to store remote attachments from the WordPress media library in Tencent Cloud COS.